Log files

 A log file is reused for new DVM logs if the previous DVM has finished, to avoid the accumulation of log files on disk.

-The GAS creates a log for each application session.
-As a result, you can end up with a lot of log files.
-You should have some plan for archiving and removing log files.
+The GAS creates a log for each application session, which can produce many log files.
+Plan a regular strategy to archive and remove old logs.
 For UNIX-based platforms, you can use utilities such as logrotate to compress and move log files.
 For Windows, any program that can compress and archive log files can be used.

 Note: